imatheria/Texter/README.md

 Dropped Text-files are parsed instantly.
 If parser fails, the file is rejected.
 If you're unsure if the browser accepts a font, just drop it in Texter and see if it gets green.
 A test output of the font will be shown on success.
 I found that firefox accepts more fonts than chrome.

-### Have Texter autoload your stuff
+### Have Texter auto-load your stuff

 Texter tries to auto-load every required file from server.
-So if you give a path to the filename,  say `< image: examples/images/sand_seamless.jpg >` , it looks for it on the server next to the texter.html file, as you can find in the examples folder.
+So if you give a path to the filename,  say `< image: examples/images/sand_seamless.jpg >` , it looks for it on the server next to the texter.html file in the specified folder, as you can find in the examples folder.

 To auto-load a script from server, just place it in the URL behind a `?`, as seen in the examples above.